 Martin was seeking to use the translated material as evidence to stop his associates from spreading rumors about his friendship with Joseph Smith.
-On the third request the Lord granted Joseph's appeal.17 commandments and endure to the end you shall have eternal life."
-19
+On the third request the Lord granted Joseph's appeal.

 Martin lost the manuscript, and as a result the plates were taken from the Prophet Joseph Smith for an extended period.
 This was a painful lesson for the Prophet Joseph, who said, "I made this my rule: When the Lord commands, do it."
 This should and can be our rule as well.